 Yes, he was.
-But the trouble with Mr. Wilson, I would say, by comparison, was his very perfect English, but it didn't arouse you.
+But the trouble with Mr. Wilson, I would say by comparison, his was very perfect English, but it didn't arouse you.
 Churchill's was calculated to put everybody on their feeling.
 The fact is that he defended England at its weakest point by his statements.
 He rallied the whole nation.

-Pogue: Oh, it was magnificent, like that some chicken, some neck, you know-they are going to wring their necks.
+Pogue: Oh, it was magnificent, like that "some chicken, some neck," you know.
+They are going to wring their necks.

-Q. 2.
-Do you recall any serious debate about the matter of a race for Berlin or the occupation of Berlin?
-Was the President expressing his views only?
-Did you share the President's opposition to occupation of parts of Austria and any area of the Balkans?
+2. Do you recall any serious debate about the matter of a race for Berlin or the occupation of Berlin?
+Was the president expressing his views only?
+Did you share the president's opposition to occupation of parts of Austria and any area of the Balkans?
 Did you favor the joint occupation of Berlin?

-A. I don't recall in detail any such conversation.
-And it would seem to me now looking at it that the President was probably anticipating the surrender before the actual fall of Berlin.
-In that case, we would be pretty close without resistance.
-And it might be a race between the Soviets and ourselves.
+I don't recall in detail such conversations and it would seem to me now, looking at it, that the president was probably anticipating the surrender before the actual fall of Berlin.
+In that case, we would be pretty close without resistance, and it might be a race between the Soviets and ourselves.

-Pogue: And in case we got there first we would take it?
+Pogue: And in case we got there first, we would take it?